libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 which must provide a secure way of discovering new peers.
 Prior to gossipsub v1.1, operators were required to utilize an external peer discovery mechanism to locate peers meshing in particular topics; with gossipsub v1.1 this is now entirely optional and the network can bootstrap purely through a small set of network entry points (bootstrappers) by utilizing Peer Exchange.
+In other words, gossipsub 1.1 is now self-sufficient in this regard, as long as the node manages to find at least one peer meshing in the topic of interest.

 In order to successfully bootstrap the network without a discovery service, network operators should